talon-one/talon_one.js/docs/ManagementApi.md

   'userId': 56, // Number |
   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the change creation timestamp.
 You can use any timezone.
 Talon.One will convert to UTC internally.
   'withTotalResultSize': true, // Boolean | When this flag is set, the result will include the total size of the result, across all pages.
 This might decrease performance on large data sets.
-With this flag set to true, hasMore will be be true whenever there is a next page. totalResultSize will always be zero.
-With this flag set to false, hasMore will always be set to false. totalResultSize will contain the total number of results for this query.
+With this flag set to true, `hasMore` will be true whenever there is a next page. `totalResultSize` will always be zero.
+With this flag set to false, `hasMore` will always be set to false. `totalResultSize` will contain the total number of results for this query.
   'includeOld': true // Boolean | When this flag is set to false, the state without the change will not be returned.
 The default value is true.
 };
 apiInstance.getChanges(opts).then((data) => {